Here’s a number that may shock you: about one in five American adults do not have a credit score.

 Overall, the CFPB found that more than 80% of the adult population in the United States (188.6 million consumers) have credit records with at least one of the major credit bureaus that contain enough information to be scored by the commercially available credit scoring model used for the CFPB’s research.

-In contrast, 8.3% of adults have credit records that cannot generate a credit score using this credit scoring model.
+In contrast, they found that 8.3% of adults had credit records that could not generate a credit score using this credit scoring model.
 This group of 19.4 million consumers is divided about equally between consumers whose credit reports do not contain enough information to be scored (“insufficient unscored”) and consumers whose credit history is not recent enough to be scored (“stale unscored”).

 This leaves 11% of the adult population who are completely credit invisible, meaning they do not have a credit record at all with any of the major credit reporting agencies.